 In using the managed leased line internet access that Virgin offers, you can more easily future-proof your company.
 As your business grows, you could find that your bandwidth needs grow with it – but meeting those needs doesn’t have to be difficult when you are a Virgin Media Business customer.

 You can improve your line with an array of add-ons

 While, in this article, we have cited many common benefits of having a leased line, you could be pleasantly surprised by the extent to which you could use add-ons to improve your leased line service.
 Looking at what add-ons Virgin Media Business offers, there are – to list just a few examples – security options for keeping viruses and spam at bay; managed authentication services for reducing the risk of losing passwords; and managed services for choosing specific support upgrades.

 With Virgin Media Business, you can also arrange for the deployment of a VPN.
 Otherwise called a virtual private network, this will enable you to connect your workers, remote sites, partners and customers to your network safely.
 You can choose between IPSec and SSL for connecting your sites.

-And then there’s the resilience options that Virgin also offers.
+And then there are the resilience options that Virgin also offers.
 You can use these to, through the implementation of a backup connection, ensure that you will always have internet access.
-The backup options available include secondary leased line connections and relatively inexpensive business broadband on cable modem or FTTC.
+The backup options available include secondary leased line connections and relatively inexpensive business broadband over a cable modem or FTTC.
 Plus, if your primary email service falls, an SMTP backup service could provide a secondary mail server for continuing to receive emails.

 After reading this article, you have probably gleaned a good idea of the variety of benefits with leased line services.
-However, by using our website for comparing leased line services from different companies, you could find out even more.
+However, by completing the form on the right-hand side for comparing leased line services from different companies, you could find out even more.